-- 1. Topography All proposed grades and contours. - 2.
-Impervious Cover The total areas and descriptions of proposed impervious surfaces, semi-impervious surfaces, and pervious surfaces. - 3.
-Structures The size, location, and description of all buildings or structures. - 4.
-Vegetation The amount of vegetative area to be cleared. - 5.
+- 4. Vegetation The amount of vegetative area to be cleared. - 5.
 Stormwater Management All components of the proposed SMS to provide for stormwater treatment and attenuation including the following: - A. Plans and Specifications - B. Calculations showing all components of all proposed conveyance, attenuation, and treatment systems meet the intent of the Land Development Code and Design Standards. - C Erosion Control Plan The control of erosion and sediment transport shall be implemented based on the Best Management Practices (BMP's) designated in the Environmental Resource Permitting Applicants Handbook, Volume II, Florida Department of Environmental Protection and Northwest Florida Water Management District. - E. Maintenance Plan - F. Overall lot grading plan for all proposed subdivisions in accordance with the Florida Building Code.

-Article 2 - TRANSPORTATION
+1 Article 2 - TRANSPORTATION

-2-1 Roadway Design
+2 2-1 Roadway Design